h578031/DAT250Oblig1/dat250-expass6.md

 ## Ex 2: React turorial

 The react tutorial was more fun to complete.
 The goal was to create a tic-tac-toe game and went trough lots of important concepts within react.
+I have used react before but never had time to follow a guide so it helped with my understanding.

 ![image](https://user-images.githubusercontent.com/42749439/136700544-54f3afd0-c620-4a01-9c5e-6f8a7525b542.png)